transcom/mymove/docs/adr/0069-use-orchestrator-service-objects.md

 ### Option 4: Have separate service objects, but the handler just calls the existing service objects.
 Then we update the existing service objects to call the new service objects as needed

-* `+` Leaves business logic out of the handlers.
+* `+` Leaves business logic and database details/transactions out of the handlers.
 Ideally handlers should only focus on translating data from the protocol layer to the service layer and vice-versa.
 * `+` This makes service objects work as standalone objects.
 E.g. the `PPMShipment` service objects can do their thing without worrying about other things, while the `MTOShipment` service objects would know to call the `PPMShipment` service objects as needed so they wouldn't need something else to coordinate the calls.